Probate Q&A Series

 A contest typically follows these steps:

-• Gather evidence: affidavit, documents, witness statements.
+• Gather evidence: affidavits, documents, witness statements.

 • Argue grounds for removal or disqualification.